Navigation

 Optional: Compare HELOCs & Home Equity Loans vs Cash Out Refinancing

 The following section is optional & only needs to be filled out if you are considering between a HELOC and a cash-out refinance.
-Once you submit your calculation, variables from it are passed into our Greenville cash out refi rates table below so you can compare adding your current mortgage payment to a second mortgage payment versus doing a cash out refinancing.
+Once you submit your calculation, variables from it are passed into our cash out refi rates table below so you can compare adding your current mortgage payment to a second mortgage payment versus doing a cash out refinancing.

 (Optional) Cash Out Refi Info Amount